Gaelic Storm: History

 Gaelic Storm's fifth album, How Are We Getting Home?, was released in August 2004 and debuted at #3 on the Billboard World Music Charts, #10 on the Billboard Heatseekers Chart, and re-entered the September 2005 World Albums Chart at #3.

-By 2005 Tom Brown had left the band and Peter Purvis was brought in to play bagpipes, uillean pipes, deger pipes, and whistle.
+By 2005 Tom Brown had left the band and Peter Purvis was brought in to play bagpipes, uilleann pipes, deger pipes, and whistle.

 In January 2006, the band released their first DVD, Gaelic Storm: Live In Chicago, filmed live at the House of Blues in Chicago.
 In early 2006, founding member Steve Wehmeyer retired full time from the band and became a college professor.
 As of 2022, he still co-writes the music with Murphy and Twigger, and makes occasional appearances with the band.
 He is the only member that has not been replaced.

-After Wehmeyer's full time departure, the band's membership stabilized and remains largely unchanged with the exception of the fiddler which has since changed hands numerous times.
+After Wehmeyer's full time departure, the band's membership stabilized and remained largely unchanged with the exception of the position of fiddler, which has since changed hands numerous times.

-The band's sixth album, Bring Yer Wellies, was released on July 25, 2006 and debuted at #2 on the Billboard World Chart, #16 on the Internet Sales Chart, and #31 on the Independent Album Chart.
-Gaelic Storm's next album, What's the Rumpus? was released on July 8, 2008 on the band's own label, Lost Again Records.
+The band's sixth album, Bring Yer Wellies, was released in July 2006 and debuted at #2 on the Billboard World Chart, #16 on the Internet Sales Chart, and #31 on the Independent Album Chart.
+Gaelic Storm's next album, What's the Rumpus? was released in 2008 on the band's own label, Lost Again Records.
 It reached #1 on the Billboard World Chart.

-A Simlish version of the song "Scalliwag", from the album Bring Yer Wellies, was recorded and featured on the World music channel in the expansion pack, The Sims 2: Bon Voyage, for the PC Game, The Sims 2.
+A Simlish version of the song "Scalliwag", from the album Bring Yer Wellies, was recorded and featured on the World music channel in the expansion pack, The Sims 2: Bon Voyage, for the PC game The Sims 2.

+As of 2024, Gaelic Storm has announced their new tour, “The Mighty Tour 2,” in which the band High Kings will accompany them.
+Gaelic Storm also announced in March, that lead guitarist Steve Twigger will not be attending the tour due to health concerns that have led to his absence from the band.
+Parker Hastings has joined the band to fill the position of guitarist.
+The current tour, scheduled until April of 2025, features Parker Hastings and the current lineup of Peter Purvis, Patrick Murphy, Ryan Lacey, and Natalya Kay.
+They will be playing a New Year’s Eve show in Atlanta with the Zac Brown Band.

+Steve Twigger formally announced his retirement from the band on their facebook page February 27, 2025, leaving Patrick Murphy as the only remaining original member.